 Angel Ornament Craft Supplies

-To make the clothespin angel ornament you will need the following supplies:
+To make the clothespin angel ornament with a coffee filter you will need the following supplies:

 - Round, white coffee filters (Dollar Store)

 You may be able to find all of the supplies above at the dollar store depending on where you shop.